 Future Trends in Linear Camera Illumination

-- Integration with AI-driven inspection where illumination adjusts dynamically for optimal defect detection.
+- Integration with AI-driven inspection, where illumination adjusts dynamically for optimal defect detection.

 Conclusion